-3270/3290 Bachelor of Science (Architecture) Course - Honours Bachelor of Science (Architecture) BSc(Arch)
+3290 Bachelor of Science (Architecture) Course - Honours Bachelor of Science (Architecture) BSc(Arch)

-Enrolment in this course is based upon performance in the BSc(Arch) pass degree and on the standard achieved in the Graduation Project.
+Enrolment in this course normally follows completion of the BSc(Arch) course and, accordingly, is based upon performance in the BSc(Arch) pass course and on the standard achieved in the Graduation Project.
 It involves a minimum of two semesters of full-time study of an approved program.
 To qualify for this degree the program of study is as follows: